Wally Backman: Coaching career

-Backman was a candidate to replace Jerry Manuel as the New York Mets' major league manager in 2011, having interviewed for the position with new General Manager Sandy Alderson.
-After a second round of interviews in which Backman was a finalist, however, the position went to Terry Collins.
-Backman was subsequently named manager of the Mets' double A affiliate, the Binghamton Mets.
+Backman was a candidate to replace Jerry Manuel as the New York Mets' major league manager in 2011.
+However, the position went to Terry Collins.
+Backman was subsequently named manager of the Mets' double-A affiliate, the Binghamton Mets.
 In Backman's first season in Binghamton, the club had a 65–76 record.
-Backman remained highly regarded in the Mets organization, and was promoted to manager of their AAA affiliate, the Buffalo Bisons for the 2012 season.
+Backman remained highly regarded in the Mets organization and was promoted to manage their Triple-A affiliate, the Buffalo Bisons for the 2012 season.

-In 2013, Backman managed the Mets' new AAA affiliate, the Las Vegas 51s, leading them to an 81–63 record and winning the Pacific Coast League's Pacific South Division title.
-Las Vegas lost to Salt Lake three-games-to-one in the Conference Championship Series.
+In 2013, Backman managed the Mets' new Triple-A affiliate, the Las Vegas 51s, leading the team to an 81–63 record and winning the Pacific Coast League's Pacific South Division title.
+Las Vegas lost to Salt Lake in the conference championship series.
 Backman returned to the 51s for the 2014 season, and the team once again advanced to the playoffs.
-On August 29, 2014, Backman was announced as the PCL Manager of the Year.
+On August 29, 2014, Backman was named the PCL Manager of the Year.
 Backman resigned from the Las Vegas 51s on September 12, 2016.
-However, in later interviews, Backman claims that he was forced out as manager, and received phone calls telling him that he'd be fired if he didn't resign.
-Backman told sportswriter Bob Klapisch that the Mets were angered at his perceived mishandling of two top Mets prospects, Michael Conforto and Brandon Nimmo.
-He also believed that general manager Sandy Alderson and owner Fred Wilpon believed him too independent-minded and outspoken for their liking.
-Spending the winter getting turned down by many clubs, Backman became convinced that Mets GM Sandy Alderson had "blackballed" him, and said a friend had tipped him off that Alderson was working against him.
-Alderson declined to respond to Backman's allegation, although a member of the organization insisted that despite their differences, Alderson would never go as far as to deliberately sabotage Backman.
+However, in later interviews, Backman claimed that he was forced out as manager.
+After spending the winter getting turned down by many other clubs, Backman became convinced that Mets GM Sandy Alderson had "blackballed" him, and said a friend had tipped him off that Alderson was working against him.
+Alderson declined to respond to Backman's allegation; however, a member of the Mets organization denied that Alderson had sabotaged Backman's job opportunities.

-In 2017, Backman signed on as manager of the Acereros de Monclova of the Mexican Baseball League.
+In 2017, Backman signed on as manager of the Acereros de Monclova of the Mexican League.
 On May 19, 2017, 42 games into the season, Backman was fired.
-Shortly after, Backman was hired as the bench coach for the Pericos de Puebla.
+Shortly thereafter, Backman was hired as the bench coach for the Pericos de Puebla.

-Backman was named manager of the New Britain Bees of the Atlantic League of Professional Baseball for the 2018 season on November 17th, 2017.
+Backman was named manager of the New Britain Bees of the Atlantic League of Professional Baseball for the 2018 season on November 17, 2017.
 On November 28, 2018, Backman was announced as the new manager of the Atlantic League's Long Island Ducks for the 2019 season.
+He mutually agreed with the Ducks to part ways at the completion of the 2023 season.

-Backman has been described as a players' manager and noted for his "old school" style, as well as for his frequent use of humor when delivering news of a promotion to the major leagues.
+Backman has been described as a players' manager.
+He is noted for his "old school" style, as well as for his frequent use of practical jokes when delivering news of a promotion to the major leagues.